 The Corsair K55 RGB PRO XT is a very good, entry-level gaming keyboard with rubber dome switches.
-It's an update of the Corsair K55 RGB with acceptable build quality, very low latency, and good ergonomics, including a detachable wrist rest and one incline setting.
+It's an update of the Corsair K55 RGB with acceptable build quality, very low latency, and acceptable ergonomics, including a detachable wrist rest and one incline setting.
 It has dedicated media and macro keys and companion software that's compatible with Windows and macOS.
 Unfortunately, the rubber dome switches only provide mediocre typing quality as all keys wobble significantly and feel fairly heavy to press.
 It has RGB backlighting with individually-lit keys, and you can customize the lighting on a per-key basis.
 It's very similar to the Corsair K55 RGB PRO, but that one lacks individually-lit keys as it only has five customizable lighting zones and doesn't support dynamic in-game lighting with certain games through Corsair's iCUE software.

 The Corsair K55 RGB PRO XT is a great gaming keyboard.
 However, its build quality is only adequate, and the rubber dome switches are fairly heavy to press and have a high pre-travel distance.
 It has very low latency, dedicated macro keys, and companion software for customization.
 It also has RGB backlighting with individually-lit keys that are independently customizable.